 BIGINT |

-The email ID generated by SQLMessenger for the request.
-SQLMessenger fills this field after the request has been successfully processed. |
+Email ID generated by SQLMessenger for the request.
+This field is populated after successful processing. |

 TASK_INST_ID |